Tradeoff between noise and banding in a quantum adder with qudits: Countering decoherence via banding in addition

 We perform the study for inputs that are worst from the perspective of banding or cosine parameter (i.e., they are chosen in such a way that the value of the cosine term is minimal) such that more controlled rotations are required for the best possible fidelity as compared to any other input (see Fig. \ref{fig:19qutritbanding}).
 If we build a circuit with the order of controlled rotations greater than $q_{best}$, the fidelity will definitely be worse for all the inputs.
 However, if we consider the number of gates less than $q_{best}$, the fidelity for some of the inputs might be greater than $f_{\max}$.
 Thus $q_{best}$ is the optimal upper bound on the order of controlled gates in the noisy scenario.

 {\it Dimensional gain.} It seems that $f_{\max}$ decreases as the dimension increases although $q_{best}$ improves (see Fig. \ref{fig:fidvscontrotqubit1}).
 To manifest the dimensional gain, we fix the total number of qudits depending on the input.
 For example, we notice that $22$ qubits - $2^{22} = 4194304$, $14$ qutrits - $3^{14} = 4782969$ and $11$ ququarts - $4^{11} = 4194304$ require same dimensional complex Hilbert space.
-In this setting, there is a positive effect of decrement in $q_{best}$ and increment of $f_{\max}$ when the dimension increases (see Fig. \ref{dimcompare}(b)).
+In this setting, there is a positive effect of decrement in $q_{best}$ and increment of $f_{\max}$ when the dimension increases [see Fig. \ref{dimcompare00}, \ref{dimcompare}(b), and Fig. \ref{fig:completebandinganalysis_dephasing}].
+Although in a previous study \cite{zilic2007scalingbetterapproximatingquantum}, the number of gates are reduced in the AQFT circuit by increasing the dimension, we here show that the dimensional gain effects the optimal number of controlled rotations, $q_{best}$, and the fidelity in the SUM part of the circuit.